jonathanlandGit/terraform-aws-jenkins/README.md

-# Using Terraform In Your Jenkins Pipeline
+# Terraform AWS Jenkins Pipeline setup

 The material in this repo demonstrates how to use the Terraform to provision a Jenkins instance
 ## Prereqs